 ./setup

-./startWe have detailed guides for different deployment options including Docker Compose, Coolify, Dokploy, and Kubernetes.
+./startWe have detailed guides for different deployment options, including Docker Compose, Coolify, Dokploy, and Kubernetes.

 Vendor assessment overhead.
 For regulated industries, you need to continuously assess Google's practices and compliance posture.